student-dis-DA2020/Capstone/README.md

-<h2>Setting up and testing the API locally</h2>
+<h2>Setting up and testing the API locally with a local MongoDB</h2>

 <ul>
 <li>First install <a href=https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#run-mongodb-community-edition-as-a-windows-service>MongoDB and MongoDB Compass</a> (if your on Windows, if other then find the tutorial for your OS).
-When installing, don't worry about anything to do with Atlas, thats MongoDB's cloud storage solution.
+When installing, don't worry about anything to do with Atlas, thats MongoDB's cloud storage solution and we have a cloud based DB already set up.
 We will use Heroku to keep everything together.
 Select install MongoDB as a service option while installing.</li>

 <li>Open Compass and connect to the local DB instance.
 The connection string (if its running) is <code>mongodb://localhost:27017</code>